havocp/xsbt-wiki/Getting-Started/Getting-Started-Custom-Settings.md

 val clean = TaskKey[Unit]("clean", "Deletes files produced by the build, such as generated sources, compiled classes, and task caches.")
 ```

-The `Key` constructors have two string parameters: the name of the key
+The key constructors have two string parameters: the name of the key
 (`"scala-version"`) and a documentation string (`"The version of scala used for
 building."`).